Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_instructions.md

 ## **Software Requirements**

-- Ubuntu 20.04+ or Debian 10+
+- Ubuntu 22.04+
 - [Go v1.21+](https://golang.org/doc/install)

-## **Install Gaiad, Generate Wallet and Submit GenTx**
+## **Install sputnikd, Generate Wallet and Submit GenTx**

-### ****Cosmos Hub binaries installation (gaiad)****
+### ****Sputnik app-chain binaries installation (sputnikd)****

 For the sake of simplicity we decided to use Cosmos Hub service binary.
 In order to install it please follow steps from official Cosmos HUB [instructions](https://hub.cosmos.network/main/getting-started/installation.html).
-It is based on the `v12.0.0` version of `gaiad` binary.
-Please check version of used binary by running this command `gaiad version --long`.
+It is based on the `v12.0.0` version of `sputnikd` binary.
+Please check version of used binary by running this command `sputnikd version --long`.
 You should get big list of text and at the beginning of it you should have the following lines:

 ```
 name: gaia
-server_name: gaiad
+server_name: sputnikd
 version: v12.0.0
 commit: 6f8067d76ce30996f83645862153ccfaf5f13dd1
 build_tags: netgo ledger